Clock icon

 Digital dental X-rays

-We can take full-mouth digital radiographs to see what's happening below the gumline.
+We take full-mouth digital radiographs to see what's happening below the gumline.
 Around 60% of tooth structure is hidden beneath the gums.
 X-rays reveal root abscesses, bone loss, and fractured roots that a visual exam alone would miss.

 4